Maxfield-Chen/Maxfield-Chen.github.io/_posts/2016-05-03-Tw33tChainz-Writeup.md

 ![Admin Login]({{ site.baseurl }}/images/login.png)

 In order to login as admin, you have to match the 16 bytes taken from urandom during gen\_pass after seeing the salted password.
-Using the following formula, we can take the generated password and reverse it to reveal the secret bytes by printing 30 null bytes.
+Using the previous formula, we can take the generated password and reverse it to reveal the secret bytes by printing 30 null bytes.
 Xor returns the original byte with used with the null byte and adding zero isn't a problem, so the secret password is simply printed to the screen for our convenience.

 ## Debug Mode:
 ![Admin Login]({{ site.baseurl }}/images/printmenuvuln.png)